seligj95/app-service-aspire-eshop-agents/README.md

 # Fashion Assistant with .NET Aspire and Azure AI Foundry Multi-Agent Architecture

 This sample demonstrates a modern cloud-native fashion e-commerce application built with [.NET Aspire](https://learn.microsoft.com/dotnet/aspire/get-started/aspire-overview) and Azure AI Foundry's multi-agent architecture.
 The application showcases how to create intelligent shopping experiences using connected agents, the MCP (Model Context Protocol) tool, and the OpenAPI specified tool.
+The sample is also deployed on the Premium v4 tier of Azure App Service, leveraging the latest technologies for scalability and performance that App Service has to offer.

 ## .NET Aspire on Azure App Service